thekevinmatz/Kevins_Portfolio/README.md

 The full R Markdown file for this project, containing all code and additional commentary, can be viewed [here](https://github.com/thekevinmatz/Kevins_Portfolio/blob/fa68eb46ffe69df29cb7ee4f526f2ae333488356/Statistical%20Simulations%20and%20Visualizations%20in%20R.Rmd)

+---

+### Statistical Analysis of Real GDP Growth and Interest Rate Spread

+This project was completed as part of my coursework and focuses on the statistical analysis of Real GDP growth and the Interest Rate Spread.

+**Project Description**

+The primary aim of this project was to analyze the relationship between Real GDP growth and the Interest Rate Spread.
+The data used in this project were retrieved from the Federal Reserve Economic Data (FRED) using the Quandl API.

+**Key Tasks**

+1. **Data Retrieval:** I retrieved and processed weekly data on the Interest Rate Spread from 1986 to 2022.
+I also fetched quarterly Real GDP data and computed the annualized growth rate.

+2. **Statistical Analysis:** Using R, I conducted autoregressive analyses on the Real GDP data with up to eight lags to ascertain the potential influence of past GDP growth rates on the current GDP growth rate.

+3. **Model Evaluation:** I evaluated the models based on their summary statistics and the Akaike Information Criterion (AIC).
+I noted potential endogeneity and the influence of uncorrelated factors that could affect the yield spread's predictability.

+4. **In-sample Fit:** I compared the fitted values from the best model against the actual realizations of the Real GDP growth, plotting them over time.

+5. **Forecasting:** I discussed the forecasting ability of the best model if it had been estimated about ten years ago.
+I also compared it against a forecast based on the sample mean and found a statistically significant difference between the two predictive methods.

+**Key Findings**

+The models, while not perfect, provided valuable insights into the relationships between the variables and allowed for reasonable forecasting.
+The best model leveraged the lag effect to accurately predict the next quarter, proving superior to a forecast based on the sample mean.
+However, the need for continuous improvement of forecasting methods to better account for the evolving nature of economic factors and the statistical nature of the data was highlighted.

+**Tools and Libraries Used**

+This project was completed using R with the following libraries:

+- `fredr` for retrieving data from FRED
+- `forecast` for conducting autoregressive analyses
+- `ggplot2` for data visualization
+- `xts` for handling time-series data
+- `Quandl` for data retrieval from Quandl

+The full code, along with more detailed findings from this project, can be found [here](https://github.com/thekevinmatz/Kevins_Portfolio/blob/2961d52474c4f8bad46ded2b19372dd7a917c1c0/Statistical%20Analysis%20of%20Real%20GDP%20Growth%20and%20Interest%20Rate%20Spread.Rmd).

 ## Excel and Google Sheets Projects

 ### Dynamic Financial Dashboard - Excel | *COPY OF MOST RECENT PROJECT*